 Remote working is a key part of the company’s strategy to increase productivity and help grow the business, through enabling employees to work anywhere, at any time, using any device.
 For a similar reason, Cloetta is a strong advocate of cloud services.
 As GertJan Minkels, solution architect at Cloetta explains, “We have been using SaaS and IaaS for a long time and we really believe in the business benefits the cloud can bring.
-Migrating to applications like Office 365 and Skype for Business has been a key part of our strategy to reduce our infrastructure footprint.”
+Migrating to applications like Microsoft 365 and Skype for Business has been a key part of our strategy to reduce our infrastructure footprint.”
 But a cloud environment and remote working don’t come without their security challenges.

 The secret of Cloetta’s success is that it has carefully guarded the recipes of its delicious confectionery for over 150 years.
 Added to that, Cloetta is a listed vehicle, so the company’s financial information is as top secret as its sweet recipes.
 But the openness of its IT architecture was a threat to the security of this information.

 The use of cloud applications and the increase in remote working, meant more and more employees were using the internet to access services and gather information, which in turn increased the chance of getting infected by malicious applications.
 Like many organisations, Cloetta was also the target for cyber threats that proliferate through the use of email, such as phishing, spam, viruses and other malware.

 Turning to Censornet